VladUsatii/p2pspec/docs/WIREPROTOCOL.md

 I've designated port 1513 as the mainnet, allowing all communications concerning finding local nodes and updating user state to be transacted through this port.
 Test ports are ignored for this representation (testnets).
 The port is opened upon running the mainnet.

 To scan the port for possible nodes on the network, pings are first run on the local network.
 If no devices are found listening on the port (localNode iterator returns False), the ```findLocalNodes()``` function switches to a ```findRemoteNodes()``` function.
 Finding local nodes requires the use of iterating the arp table.
 Finding remote nodes is a very difficult problem, on the other hand.
 Our solution involves DNS seeders.
 These expose a list of reliable nodes via a built-in DNS server on the network end-devices.
 This reduces electric fees significantly.
+There are also bootstrap nodes, which are hard-coded DNS-seed-based nodes that are "the most reliable nodes on the network."

 ### Key exchange